flyinggrizzly/claude-nix/readme.md

 ## Features

 - Installs the Claude Code CLI package (optionally)
-- Copies command files to `~/.claude/commands/` directory
+- Copies command files to `~/.claude/commands/` directory individually or from a directory
 - Manages Claude memory file at `~/.claude/CLAUDE.md`
 - Configures MCP servers in `~/.claude.json`
 - Ensures files are actual copies, not symlinks